-After, After, After Monarch of the Glen is a 21st century tapestry that celebrates the iconic painting Monarch of the Glen 1851 and its representation by other artists and designers in a wide range of media over 150 years.
+After, After, After Monarch of the Glen is a 21st century tapestry that celebrates the iconic painting Monarch of the Glen, 1851 by Edwin Landseer, and its representation by other artists and designers in a wide range of media over 150 years.
 Woven at Dovecot, an internationally renowned tapestry studio, this work highlights Scotland’s commitment to traditional skills and craftsmanship.

-The tapestry was commissioned by Dovecot Studios in 2012 in collaboration with Art Director and Graphic Designer Peter Saville (b.1955), and Paul Stolper Gallery.
-Saville’s design for the work is based on the iconic Scottish painting Monarch of the Glen by Edwin Landseer (1802-1873), with further inspiration from pop artist Sir Peter Blake’s (b.1932) own interpretation of Landseer’s work in 1966.
+The tapestry was commissioned by Dovecot Studios in 2012 in collaboration with art director and graphic designer Peter Saville (b.1955), and Paul Stolper Gallery.
+Saville’s design for the tapestry is based on the iconic Scottish painting Monarch of the Glen by Edwin Landseer (1802-1873), with further inspiration from pop artist Sir Peter Blake’s (b.1932) own interpretation of Landseer’s work in 1966.

 Edition 2/5 and 3/5 are available to purchase.